• The Basics of Road-Force Balancing

 Les Schwab Does Alignments

 At Les Schwab, we’re here to help you get the most out of your tires.
-That includes a full alignment with every set of new tires you buy, because good alignment can add up to long tire life.
-If you haven’t had your alignment checked in a while, or you suspect an issue, stop by any of our stores.
-Our experts will get your camber, caster, and toe back within your manufacturer’s specifications for prolonged tire life, improved safety and handling, and increased fuel economy.
+If you haven’t had your alignment checked in a while, or you suspect an issue, stop by any of our stores for a free visual inspection.
+If you do need a full alignment service, we’ll show you what it will cost to get your camber, caster, and toe back within your manufacturer’s specifications for prolonged tire life, improved safety and handling, and increased fuel economy.

 Schedule An Alignment